aziascreations/PB-Win32-GetConsoleProcessList/readme.md

-# PB-Win32-GetconsoleProcessList
+# PB-Win32-GetConsoleProcessList
-Include that provides a wrapper for the `GetconsoleProcessList` Win32 function that isn't available by default in PureBasic.
+Include that provides a wrapper for the [GetConsoleProcessList](https://learn.microsoft.com/en-us/windows/console/getconsoleprocesslist)
+Win32 function that isn't available by default in PureBasic.

 ## Usage